 In theory, you can use both gold and silver in the exact same way.
 You could buy a house with a truckload of silver coins (Litecoin) or with a single bar of gold (Bitcoin).
 You get the same end result – a piece of value exchanged for something deemed to have a very similar value.

 The Future for Litecoin

 A good way to think about this is the way that you buy fuel for your car.
 Just because you have a car doesn’t mean that you need to buy crude oil barrels.
-You simply go to the gas station when you need to and exchange your standard currency (USD, Euro, etc…) for what you need as you need it.
+You simply go to the gas station when you need to and exchange your money for what you need as you need it.

-And while it hasn’t received all of the press and hype of Bitcoin or Ethereum, Litecoin has all of the ingredients to become one of the world’s standard currencies once cryptocurrencies become widely adopted in the future.
+While it hasn’t received all of the press and hype of Bitcoin or Ethereum, Litecoin has all the ingredients to become one of the world’s standard currencies once cryptocurrencies become widely adopted in the future.